In response to the COVID-19 pandemic, this event has been cancelled.

 In this session you will engage in a dialogue on the role chance plays in your career.
 Based on the theoretical foundation of planned happenstance (Krumboltz) and chaos theories of career development (Bright & Pryor) you will discover flexible strategies to manage your own professional goals during your transition from graduate studies to the next phase of your career – whether this be academia, career, entrepreneurship or other pathway.
 Learn how to guide your own future and be in the “right place at the right time” in a time of uncertainty and transition.

-Are you looking for opportunities to work within a higher education setting?
-How can you lever your research and teaching skills for fields and positions in academia.
+Are you looking for different opportunities to work within a higher education setting?
+How can you lever your research and teaching skills for fields and positions in academia and beyond?
 Join our panel discussion and career talks with Masters and PhD graduates who have made career shifts, pivots and embraced the mindset of versatility.

 Over a decade ago, Gallup unveiled the results of a landmark 30-year research project that ignited a global conversation on the topic of strengths.
 The Clifton Strength Finder is an online assessment tool that has helped millions of people discover their top five talents and used their results to maximize their potential at work and everywhere else.